timewave-computer/valence-coprocessor-app/docs/architecture.md

-# LBTC Cross-Chain Transfer Architecture with ZK Proof Validation
+# Token Cross-Chain Transfer Architecture with ZK Proof Validation

 ## System Overview

-This system enables secure, validated LBTC transfers from Ethereum to Cosmos Hub using Skip Protocol's IBC Eureka infrastructure with ZK proof validation.
+This system enables secure, validated token transfers from Ethereum to Cosmos Hub using Skip Protocol's IBC Eureka infrastructure with ZK proof validation.
 The architecture ensures that transfer routes and fees meet predetermined criteria before execution through the Valence Authorization contract ecosystem.

+**Current Implementation:** Configured for LBTC transfers, but designed as a generic system that can support any token by changing configuration constants.

 ## Core Components